 If you need to customize the error responses your API returns you should subclass this method.

--Ensures that the request object that is passed to the handler method is an instance of Request
+-Ensures that the request object that is passed to the handler method is an instance of Request, rather than the usual Django HttpRequest.

 You won't typically need to override this method.